Ten Kids’ Lunchbox Ideas

 Grains, especially whole grains, offer fiber and a host of other nutrients.
 Make your own grain salad by combining your favorite cooked grain with cheese, chopped vegetables, fresh or dried fruit and your favorite protein such as turkey, chicken, tofu or lean beef.
 Try this Couscous Salad

-for a delicious lunch options.
+for a yummy lunch option.

 As a delicious and easy source of high-quality protein, calcium, vitamin D, potassium and other nutrients, Greek yogurt can be eaten as in Chia Seed and Raspberry Yogurt

 or topped with fruit and oats.
-It can also be used in place of sour cream or mayonnaise in dips or as a topping for baked potatoes.
+It can also be used in place of sour cream or mayonnaise in dips, or as a topping for baked potatoes.

 There are many delicious vegetables to keep on-hand that are perfect for a lunchbox.
 Keep carrot, celery and bell pepper strips in the fridge to use as a dipper.
 Try diced squash, zucchini and onions in grain or green salads or shave your veggies with a peeler to make Asparagus, Zucchini & Carrot Ribbon Salad

 Cheese always nice to have on-hand for sandwiches and snacks.
 Spruce up your salads and pasta dishes with a sprinkle of feta or goat cheese.
 Make Antipasto Skewers